Vu-Luna-McCrosky-NLP-Project/NLP_Project_Predicting_Readme_s/readme.md

 > - $H_a$: There is a difference in means of a particular language's repository word counts and another's repository word counts

+We also hope to find that there are unique key words between the programming languages and its READMEs that will help our model predict accurately.

 ### 3.)
 Findings & Next Steps